View Patrick Simons's Obituary on greenbaypressgazette.com and share memories

 In addition to his parents, he was preceded in death by his father, Donald's spouse, Agnes Simons; sister, Sr. Judy Simons; father-in-law and mother-in-law, Norman and Billie Bultman; brother-in-law, Tom Bultman.

-Visitation will be held on Wednesday, July 31, 2019 at St. Bernard Catholic Church, 2040 Hillside Lane, from 9:30 a.m. until the time of Mass.
-Funeral Mass 11:00 a.m.
-Wednesday at the church.
+Visitation will be held on WEDNESDAY, July 31, 2019 at St. Bernard Catholic Church, 2040 Hillside Lane, from 9:30 a.m. until the time of Mass.
+Funeral Mass 11:30 a.m.
+WEDNESDAY at the church with Rev. Kenneth De Groot, O.Praem. and Abbot Dane Radecki, O.Praem. officiating.
 Burial in the Allouez Catholic Cemetery.
 Proko-Wall Funeral Home is assisting the family.
 Online condolences may be expressed at www.prokowall.com.

 In lieu of other expressions of sympathy, a memorial fund is being established.